CAMBI-tech/BciPy/README.md

 ## Dependencies
 ---------------
 This project requires Python 3.8, 3.9 or 3.10.
-Please see notes below for additional OS specific dependencies before installation can be completed and reference our documentation/FAQs for more information: https://bcipy.github.io/hardware-os-config/
+Please see notes below for additional OS specific dependencies before installation.
+See our documentation/FAQs for more information [here](https://bcipy.github.io/hardware-os-config/).

 ### Linux